Security-Onion-Solutions/securityonion-docs/new-disk.rst

      sudo so-stop
      sudo service syslog-ng stop
-     sudo service apache2 stop (if master server or standalone) sudo service mysql stop (if master server or standalone)
+     sudo service apache2 stop (if management server or standalone) sudo service mysql stop (if management server or standalone)

 #.
 Determine your new drive's path: